 When you stop eating refined sugar, your taste buds become sharper and pick up more flavour in the fruits and veggies that you eat.

-Cutting out refined sugar can be difficult in the first few weeks and can make you suffer with withdrawal symptoms.
+Cutting out refined sugar can be difficult in the first few weeks and can give you withdrawal symptoms.

 But persevere, because once you’ve broken through the initial withdrawal symptoms you’ll find your food tasting so completely different it’s almost unbelievable.

-Suddenly your food will taste more than it ever has before.
+Suddenly your food will taste more delicious than it ever has before.

 Apart from all the points above, we come down to the brass tacks.
-How to cook the vegetables which you haven’t ever enjoyed in the past?
+How to cook the vegetables which you don’t like in the beginning?

-It can be that by roasting the veggies, they become tasty to you.
+It can be that roasted veggies taste great to you.

 Serve Sauces on Your Veggies